dividing line

 Reviews:

 This is an extremely topical and poignant tale.
 It has a powerful message and an equally powerful ending.
-This is one of the best shows of the series. --- Brian Lane
+This is one of the best shows of the series. -- Brian Lane

 A somewhat anti-climactic episode, it nevertheless is worth a listen.
-The central character's reminiscences about the Martian War are the highlight of the show, but the beginning and ending, which bookends the Martian War part, is an interesting character study and worth a listen also. --- Douglas Hoyer
+The central character's reminiscences about the Martian War are the highlight of the show, but the beginning and ending, which bookends the Martian War part, is an interesting character study and worth a listen also. -- Douglas Hoyer

-When Machines Went Mad
+When the Machines Went Mad

 Year: 1950